 If you do incorporate, you can incorporate as either a for-profit or not-for-profit corporation.

 - A for-profit corporation is an independent legal entity whose purpose is to benefit its shareholders.
 It is also known as a “company” or “corporation with share capital”.

 - A not-for-profit corporation is an independent legal entity whose goals do not include gain or profit for its members, although in some cases members can benefit (for example, a golf club).
 A not-for-profit corporation is also known as a “corporation without share capital”.
 A not-for-profit corporation can do anything, as long as:

-- the activity helps achieve the goals in its letters patent, and
+- the activity helps achieve the goals in its articles, and

 - the activity is not prohibited in any law or in your articles or bylaws.

 Whether or not you incorporate, you may apply to the Canada Revenue Agency (CRA) to become a registered charity.
-However, if you are trying to incorporate at the same time, the CRA will not look at your governing documents (for example, letters patent) until they are approved.
+However, if you’re trying to incorporate at the same time, the CRA will not look at your governing documents, for example, your articles, until they’re approved.

 - A registered charity is an association or corporation that must use its resources for charitable activities and have exclusively charitable purposes.
 Charitable purposes include: advancing religion, advancing education, relieving poverty, and other purposes that benefit the community.